bparanj/coding-skill/_posts/2019-11-21-language-to-use-for-white-board-coding.md

 ### Using Javascript for Data Structures and Algorithms Questions

-If you are interviewing for a frontend role, it is fine.
+If you are interviewing for a frontend role, Javascript is fine.
+If you're going for a generalist role, Python is great to add to your toolset as it's used by most FANG and other top-tier companies as a middle-tier language.

 Be aware of some of the drawbacks of Javascript.
 It lacks support for manual memory management.
 It's not often used for object-oriented programming.